-Those who did choose to get tattoos during this period were sometimes just rebellious folks with devil-may-care attitudes, but tattooing was also embraced by criminals because of its forbidden qualities.
+Those who did choose to get tattoos during this period were sometimes just folks with reckless attitudes, but tattooing was also embraced by outcasts because of its forbidden qualities.

 By the time the tattoo ban was officially lifted in 1948, the stigma around Irezumi had been steeped into the Japanese culture.

-While tattoos are technically legal now, there are some contemporary struggles attached to Japan’s fraught history with tattoos.
+While tattoos are technically legal now, there are some contemporary issues attached to Japan’s fraught history with tattoos.